lsst-sqre/sqr-001/index.rst

 and `git-fat`_, but in terms of workflow, storing files in those back ends was too much of a departure from what seems like "normal" workflow for users.
-Lacking a satisfactory option, the core package `afwdata`_ was left on the inhouse gitolite server after the rest of the codebase migrated to GitHub.
+Lacking a satisfactory option, the core package `afwdata`_ was left on the in-house gitolite server after the rest of the codebase migrated to GitHub.

 .. _git-annex: http://www.git-annex.org